drshahizan/Python-big-data/Project/Rojak/readme.md

 | Solving Question 5 | 0.0712 |  | 0.485 |

   ## Conclusion
-   To summarize, Vaex is the fastest option when we prepare and clean the data.
-However, it is quite worst in Sort the data.
+   To summarize, **Vaex** is the fastest option when we prepare and clean the data.
+However, it is quite worst in sort the data.
 <br>
 <br>
    While, when we're perform Exploratory Data Analysis (EDA) with this dataset, Pandas is the fastest option rather than using Vaex and Koalas.